sleeyax/aternos-discord-bot/README.md

 ![screenshot2](./docs/img/screenshot2.png)

 ## Add the bot to your server
+**!!!WARNING: this public instance is no longer supported and serves only as a demo at this point.
+Use at your own risk!!!**

 **By adding the bot to your server you automatically agree to the [TOS](TOS.md).**

 Invite link: [click here](https://discord.com/api/oauth2/authorize?client_id=923372854874112000&permissions=0&scope=bot%20applications.commands).